DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README.md

 ## License

-*I, The DeepHiveMind, am providing code and resources in this repository to you under custom Copyright & license (Copyright 2020 DeepHiveMind & Creative Commons Legal Code CC0 1.0 Universal).
-Please Refer to the [Copyright 2020 DeepHiveMind License](#https://github.com/DeepHiveMind/HyperScale_Distributed_Smart_Secured_Enterprise-Grade-Product-Design/blob/main/LICENSE) for further details as to this.
+I, *The DeepHiveMind*, am providing code and resources in this repository to you under custom Copyright & license (Copyright 2019 DeepHiveMind & Creative Commons Legal Code CC0 1.0 Universal).
+Please Refer to the [Copyright 2019 DeepHiveMind License](https://github.com/DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/blob/master/LICENSE) for further details as to this.
 Thanks!